Xaegir/temp-website/content/english/roadmap/_index.md

 ---
-title: Roadmap
+title: The Journey
-watermark: Roadmap
+watermark: The Journey
 page_header_image: images/background/roadmap.jpg
-description: Here you can find out exactly what we're working on, what's next and what we have planned for the future.
+description: Here you can find our Roadmap and a detailed look into exactly what we're working on, what's next and what we have planned for the future.
 layout: roadmap
 roadmap:
   enable: true